rusty-snake/raudit/README.md

 ### Project history

-raudit started as a configurable alternative for faudit to be more flexiable.
+raudit started as a configurable alternative to faudit to be more flexiable.
 Nowadays it is a rootless alternative to jailcheck.

 ## Build and Install